STARCHITECT001/freecodecamp-projects-resposive-web-design/README.md

     A registration Form: A beginner-friendly project to practice HTML forms.
     Certification Project 01 (Survey Form): I was required to build a survey form to collect data from my users.
 This project demonstrates the skills acquired in HTML and CSS.
     Tribute Page: A simple webpage honoring a historical figure or an idol.
-    Survey Form: A form to collect user input with validation.
     Product Landing Page: A marketing page showcasing a product.
     Technical Documentation Page: A page presenting technical information in a structured format.
     Personal Portfolio Webpage: A portfolio page to showcase my projects and skills.

 JavaScript Algorithms and Data Structures